Godzilla (2014 film): Other responses

 William Tsutsui, author of Godzilla on My Mind, felt that the film's version of Godzilla remains faithful to the Toho iterations of the 1960s and 1970s while providing a twenty-first-century twist to the character without completely anthropomorphizing him.
 He also juxtaposed the film's liberal depiction of affection, gluttony, and violence with the Japanese films and noted that the film loses Godzilla's Japanese identity by seemingly depicting him as a "defender of the United States".
 Ed Godziszewski, author of The Illustrated Encyclopedia of Godzilla and co-author of Ishiro Honda: A Life in Film, from Godzilla to Kurosawa, felt that the film did not provide much social commentary like previous Godzilla films but instead offering superficial lip service to the use of nuclear weapons; he adds that the film implies that nuclear weapons are "the answer to everything".
 However, Godziszewski admits to enjoying the film and praises the monster battles for being choreographed closer to the original Toho films than how Pacific Rim was choreographed.

 David Kalat, author of A Critical History and Filmography of Toho's Godzilla Series, felt that Edwards figured out a successful "modern American context" unique to this version of Godzilla rather than trying to recapture the pivotal point of the 1954 film.
 He also praised the film's support of American troops, he juxtaposed the film's heroic depiction of the military, even when they fail, with past Godzilla films where the military fails due to stupidity.
 Kalat was initially skeptical of the film's grim and serious approach, feeling that monster films should embrace their lunacy, but admitted that the film proved him wrong, stating, "I was really surprised how much I liked this", but criticized the film for giving Godzilla "almost no screen-time".
 Steve Ryfle, author of Japan's Favorite Mon-Star and co-author of Ishiro Honda: A Life in Film, from Godzilla to Kurosawa, felt that "America is incapable of making an honest Godzilla."
 Ryfle criticized how the film revises history to avoid "American culpability" and its "uncomfortable facts" tied to Godzilla's origins.
 He accuses the film of "whitewashing" the source material to "negate the monster's politics for American consumption" and reconstructs images of real life disasters - such as Fukushima, the Indian Ocean tsunami, Katrina, 9/11 - solely for the purpose of technical prowess instead of relevant commentary.
 Ultimately, Ryfle concluded that "the latest Godzilla reboot is about nothing".

 According to Juliette Binoche, filmmaker Quentin Tarantino admitted to her to crying while watching the film; Tarantino stated it was "the first time I've ever cried during a 3D blockbuster."

+In 2023, Mutotylaspis, a paguroid hermit crab from the middle Cretaceous (Albian) deposits of Vladimir Oblast (Central Russia) was named after the MUTOs.